Dermal Fillers

-Restoring a More Youthful Look with Dermal Fillers
+Restoring a More Youthful Look with Facial Volumising Treatments

-Dermal fillers are a non-invasive treatment used to restore youth and volume to your face.
-Fillers restore volume and plumpness to lips, cheeks, chins, jawline and the area under the eyes and nose.
+Facial volumising treatments are non-invasive treatments used to restore youth and volume to your face.
+The treatment restore volume and plumpness to lips, cheeks, chins, jawline and the area under the eyes and nose.
 This is done to combat the signs of aging when our skin begins to lose natural hydration and elasticity.

 Skindoc Dermatologists | Liverpool Sydney | Dr Jennifer Yip

-Dermal fillers are used to enhance and rejuvenate areas such as the lips, cheeks, tear trough, nasolabial folds and correct wrinkles around the mouth.
+Facial volumising treatments are used to enhance and rejuvenate areas such as the lips, cheeks, tear trough, nasolabial folds and correct wrinkles around the mouth.
 In the eyebrow area, they can be used under the eyebrows to give an eyebrow lift or to fill in any hollows in this area.
-Jowls and marionette lines as well as permanent frown lines can be diminished with dermal fillers.
-Dermal fillers can be used in reshaping the nose and in chin enhancement.
+Jowls and marionette lines as well as permanent frown lines can be diminished with facial volumising treatments.
+Facial volumising treatments can be used in reshaping the nose and in chin enhancement.

-Permanent fillers have a greater rate of serious complications such as infection and swellings.
-We do not encourage the use of these fillers.
+Permanent treatments have a greater rate of serious complications such as infection and swellings.
+We do not encourage the use of these treatments.

-Dermal filler products are categorized on the basis of duration of action
+Facial volumising treatment products are categorised on the basis of duration of action:

 • Short acting: less than 4 months